 Clarilis’ Asia operations are based in Singapore.
 What do you have planned for Singapore and do you anticipate regional expansion?

-Clarilis has quickly established itself as the market leading platform and managed service within the UK and the platform is already used by a number of firms in multiple jurisdictions worldwide.
-We’re looking to build on our success in the UK and, for us, Singapore was the clear choice for our first overseas office.
-We’re experiencing increased demand from law firms and organisations across the region which is testament to the strength of the platform and managed service proposition.
+Clarilis has quickly established itself as the market-leading platform and managed service within the UK., and a number of firms in multiple jurisdictions worldwide already uses the platform.
+We’re looking to build on our success in the UK.
+And, for us, Singapore was the clear choice for our first overseas office.
+We’re experiencing increased demand from law firms and organisations across the region.
+Which is testament to the strength of the platform and managed service proposition.
 With the Singapore government’s commitment to creating a first-class Smart Nation and active promotion of the adoption of legal tech that adds value to the legal industry, it makes sense from a business perspective and we are anticipating further regional expansion across SEA and India.
 Singapore will continue to be our regional hub.

 How has legal document automation changed in recent years and how will it change going forward?

 Legal document automation technology, in one form or another, has been around for more than 25 years.
 Unfortunately, legacy technologies have left a graveyard of late, failed or over budget projects